-When you think about it watchmakers and artists are not very different from each other, both require a painstaking attention to detail and when well made, both create masterpieces.
-There can be no doubt that high-end watchmaker Greubel Forsey and micro sculptor Willard Wigan create masterpieces.
-Which makes the alliance between these two powerhouses even more exciting.
-Greubel Forsey will release a new limited edition of watches that will feature the art work of Wigan on the dial, normally the artwork can only be viewed through a microscope, however Forsey has developed a small optical lens that is fitted into the crown of the watch through which the sculpture can be seen.
-The watches will be known as Greubel Forsey Art Pieces and the company plans to make only one or two a year, which will be numerically numbered.
+When you think about it, watchmakers and artists are not very different; both require painstaking attention to detail, and when well made, both create masterpieces.
+There can be no doubt that high-end watchmaker Greubel Forsey and micro sculptor Willard Wigan create masterpieces, making the alliance between these two powerhouses even more exciting.
+Greubel Forsey will release a new limited edition of watches that will feature Wigan’s artwork on the dial; normally, the artwork can only be viewed through a microscope.
+However, Forsey has developed a small optical lens fitted into the crown of the watch through which the sculpture can be seen.
+The watches will be known as Greubel Forsey Art Pieces, and the company plans to make only one or two a year, which will be numerically numbered.

 [Wwd and Ablogtoread]